NebulaForgeX/NFX-Stack/README.md

 ## Purpose

-NebulaStack acts as the backbone of all NebulaForgeX projects, providing:
+NFX Stack acts as the backbone of all NebulaForgeX projects, providing:

 - A shared development environment
 - A standardized resource stack across services